KetchupOnMyKetchup/ToDoList/README.md

 _Note: Parts 02-03 are optional and purely informational if you would like to learn how to use Swagger or Dapper.
 Swagger is a useful tool for API management and testing by directly accessing the API endpoints.
 Dapper is a micro-ORM that is very lightweight and makes accessing the database faster with much less code.
 No code changes are made during these steps, they are informational and explanatory only._

-_Please contact me at catenn@gmail.com with any issues and I will do my best to keep updating this tutorial._
+_Please contact me at catenn@gmail.com with any issues and I will do my best to keep updating this tutorial.
+If this helped you at all and you enjoyed it, please star the repo!
+Would really appreciate it =)_